backtick-se/cowait-notebook-eval/README.md

    ```

 ## Evaluation
+- Who are you, and where do you work?
+What is your role?
 - Briefly describe your overall impression of working with Cowait notebooks.
 Any questions?
 Any difficulties?
 - What solutions do you currently use for notebooks/cloud compute?
 - Breifly describe your current process of moving code from notebooks to production jobs.